DEMON1A/VCS/README.md

 ```

 - It Will Be More Scans Soon.
 We Still Need To Write More Modules.
-- All Of VCS Scans Only Applies For Python Codes.
+- **Most** Of VCS Scans Only Applies For Python Codes.
 Other Modules For Other Languages Will Be There Soon.

 ## Did VCS Found a Real Issue Before Huh? :yawning_face:
 - Yeah It Did, I Was Able To Find Arbitrary Code Execution On SimBA After Manually Checking VCS Hits.
 VCS Did Point That There's an Insecure YAML desearilization Happens On Code Using Unsafe Loader.